 All meals are included due to the nature of travelling in Bhutan.
 This means there may be limited choices on some days.

-4. Please be aware that Bhutan's airlines are renowned for last minute changes to flight timetables into and out of Bhutan.
+4. Bhutan's airlines are renowned for last minute changes to flight timetables into and out of Bhutan.
 Please allow a minimum of 24 hours transit time before and after your flights into and out of Bhutan.
 Timetables are available on the Druk Airlines and Air Bhutan websites.

 5. This trip includes domestic and international flights as indicated on the trip map.
 The luggage allowance for domestic flights is 15kg for check in luggage and 5kg for carry on.
 The international flight between Nepal and Bhutan has a luggage allowance of 20kg for check in luggage and 5kg for carry on.
 While in Nepal, you can store excess luggage at the Kathmandu hotel.